 While we have been been rockin’ the airwaves around our university for decades, we have expanded our reach to the globe (for anyone with internet that is).
 In spring of 2009, we started our webcast which was available through iTunes.
 As of late 2012, our dedicated plans have had the pleasure of listening in through TuneIn through their website or mobile app.

-Once the addition to the McEwen School of Communications is complete, that’s where you’ll find us!
-But they aren’t starting that for a few years, so in the meantime, come hang out with us in Moseley!
+Now that the addition to the McEwen School of Communications is complete, you can find us in McEwen 002!
 When we get our new tower, you will be able to hear us crystal clear in Elon, Burlington, Graham, and parts of Mebane.
 Unfortunately, we can’t increase our range much due to how close WXYC is in Chapel Hill, who also use 89.3 as their frequency.
 Why the FCC gave two stations so near each other the same frequency is something I will never understand.

 You can tune in at WSOE 89.3 FM or listen to our webcast here.